TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/ListItemsAsButtons/Index.rst

 horizbuttons-striking-m
 -----------------------

-Shall be very striking and unusuable, something to not be be overseen.
+Shall be very striking and unusual, something to not be be overseen.

 .. rst-class:: horizbuttons-striking-m